react-boilerplate/react-boilerplate-cra-template/docs/building-blocks/testing.md

 ### Snapshot testing

-Let's start by ensuring that it renders our component and no changes happened to it since the last time it was successfully tested.
+Let's start by ensuring that it renders our component and no changes happened to that component since the last time it was successfully tested.

 We will do so by rendering it and creating a _[snapshot](https://jestjs.io/docs/en/snapshot-testing)_ which can be compared with a previously committed snapshot.
 If no snapshot exists, a new one is created.

 For this, we first call `render`.
 This will render our `<Button />` component into a _container_, by default a `<div>`, which is appended to `document.body`.
-We then create a snapshot and `expect` that this snapshot is the same as the existing snapshot, taken in a previous run of this test and committed to the repository.
+We then create a snapshot and `expect` that this snapshot is the same as the existing snapshot, taken in a previous run of this test, and committed to the repository.

 ```ts
 it('renders and matches the snapshot', () => {